 South Carolina Community Supervision Population

 Drug offenses account for more probation admissions than any other offense category.
-The proportion of probationers sentenced for drug offenses increased 110% since FY 78.
+The proportion of probationers sentenced for drug offenses increased from 13.6% in FY 78 to 31.2% in FY 02.

 OFFENSE DISTRIBUTION FOR PROBATION ADMISSIONS